 Neighbourhood planning allows communities (residents, employees, businesses) to come together through a 'Neighbourhood Forum' and shape development in their area by producing a neighbourhood plan.

-We are at an advanced stage in the production of a range of local planning documents, which provide policies and guidance at both a borough-wide and a neighbourhood scale.
-We submitted our Local Plan (pdf, 19 MB) to the Secretary of State on 19 May 2017, which updates the Core Strategy and the Development Management Plan, as well as identifying a number of site allocations for important development opportunities in the borough.
+A neighbourhood plan sits alongside the Council’s Local Plan for the area, which provides policies and guidance at both a borough-wide and a neighbourhood scale.
+Richmond’s Local Plan (pdf, 19 MB), which updates the Core Strategy and the Development Management Plan, was adopted by the Council on 3 July 2018.
 The Twickenham Area Action Plan, adopted on 2 July 2013, provides additional policies covering Twickenham town centre, and should be read in conjunction with the Local Plan.

-We have also produced extensive supplementary planning documents, including Village Planning Guidance for each of the 14 village areas within the borough, with the exception of Ham and Petersham which is in the process of producing a neighbourhood plan.
+We have also produced extensive supplementary planning documents, including Village Planning Guidance for each of the 14 village areas within the borough, with the exception of Ham and Petersham which has produced a neighbourhood plan.
 These are based on feedback received from the community after extensive consultation, and identify the key features and characteristics of the area, including those aspects most valued by communities.
 There are also conservation area studies covering many parts of the borough.

 In view of this, we encourage community groups to carefully consider what else a neighbourhood development plan could beneficially achieve for their area before starting a formal neighbourhood planning process.

-A neighbourhood development plan or neighbourhood development order must be in line with national policies and in general conformity with the strategic policies contained in the development plan for the area of the authority.
+A neighbourhood development plan or neighbourhood development order must be in general conformity with the strategic policies contained in the development plan for the area of the local authority.

-Neighbourhood plans will not be able to prevent development in a neighbourhood – they can only include proposals for an equal (or greater) amount of growth than is set out in the local authority’s development plan, regional and national guidance (e.g. the London Plan).
+Neighbourhood plans will not be able to prevent development in a neighbourhood – they can only include proposals for an equal (or greater) amount of growth than is set out in the local authority’s development plan and in regional and national guidance (e.g. the London Plan).